Chain Module Architecture

 Core Architecture

-All chain modules implement a common trait that defines the parsing interface:
+All chain modules implement two core traits that define the parsing and conversion interface:

 }